LJacquesdedixmude/StrokePredictionStreamlit/README.md

 Stroke_Prediction_Project_Home is the file that you run to launch the streamlit multi-page app.

 StrokeProject__1 is the original Python file that was used for the training and testing of different models.

+You can access the streamlit application with the following link: https://ljacquesdedixmude-strokep-stroke-prediction-project-home-f05xxf.streamlitapp.com/